shoumi62/ACServerManager/README.md

 ## Updates
 01/05/2018
-* Dockerized! - Adding Docker build file to allow ACServer & ACServerManager run in a container.
+* Dockerized! - Adding Docker build file to allow ACServerManager run in a container.

 25/12/2017
 * Add support for uploading tracks (both single and multi-layout) and cars